rvdbreemen/autoinc-semver/README.md

 For Arduino IDE the pre-build hooks are defined here: https://arduino.github.io/arduino-cli/platform-specification/#pre-and-post-build-hooks-since-arduino-ide-165

+And some more about the hooks in Arduino IDE [here](https://forum.arduino.cc/index.php?topic=586019.0)

 Change the script to your needs, it's up to you now.

 This script is released to the public domain.
 Enjoy!